Xtdzs/Hy3-Research-Studio/README.en.md

 - Search relies on OpenAlex / Crossref / arXiv public APIs; if unavailable, UI remains browsable and AI features show offline fallback messages
 - All data is stored as JSON in the `data/` directory; backup or delete to reset
 - When `HY3_API_KEY` is not configured, the system enters offline mode: Feature Workshop uses heuristic layout inference; other AI features prompt for key configuration
-- The Feature Workshop specialized layouts are currently in PoC stage with mock data; see [Project Status](#-project-status)
+- The Feature Workshop specialized layouts are currently in PoC stage with mock data

 ---